 A little science background…

 So what is an HLA serotype?
-Serotypes, discovered in 1933 by Rebecca Lancefield, are variations within species (bacteria and viruses) or among immune cells of people.
+Serotypes, discovered in 1933 by Rebecca Lancefield, are variations within species (bacteria and viruses) or variations among immune cells in people.
 The typing is based on their cell surface antigens.
 In humans, the human leukocyte antigen (HLA) determines the serotype; the HLA serotype is sometimes used in determining transplant matches.

 One HLA type is HLA-DQ, which is a protein found on antigen presenting cells.
-DQ is involved in the immune system through stimulating T-cells which then signal B-cells to produce antibodies.
+DQ is involved in the immune system through stimulating T-cells, which then signal B-cells to produce antibodies.
 The HLA-DQ recognizes foreign antigens from pathogens, but it also recognizes common self-antigens.
 This is where the problem begins when the HLA-DQ loses it tolerance to self-proteins, triggering autoimmune diseases such as celiac, lupus, and type 1 diabetes.

 HLA-DQ8 alone is found in about 5-10% percentage of Celiac patients.

-The SNPs above cover most people with celiac, but not quite all.
+The SNPs above cover most people with Celiac, but not quite all.
 The HLA-DQ2.2 variant, found by itself in a very small percentage of celiac cases, can not be completely determined with the current version of 23andMe data.

 Since about 1% of those with European ancestry receive a diagnosis of celiac while 30% have the HLA types for it, something else must also be involved in a person’s risk for celiac.
-Recent studies have looked into other genetic traits, as well as environmental aspects such as duration of breastfeeding, timing of the introduction of wheat to an infant’s diet, and types of bacteria in the gut.
+Recent studies have looked into other genetic traits, as well as environmental aspects such as duration of breastfeeding, the timing of the introduction of wheat to an infant’s diet, and types of bacteria in the gut.